A Spark 2.0.0 Cluster Takes a Longer Time to Append Data¶

 command has not finished, it is because driver node is moving the output files of tasks from the

-job temporary directory to the final destination one-by-one, which is slow with S3.
+job temporary directory to the final destination one-by-one, which is slow with cloud storage.
 To resolve this

 this issue does not affect overwriting a dataset or writing data to a new location.